PLA in Practice: A Breakthrough in Melanoma Detection

 Happily for Lisette, neither lesion expressed LINC or PRAME and instead of waiting another 3 years for a full body exam, she returns every 6 months like clockwork.

-The bladeless biopsy has been an enormous relief for patient like Lisette, reducing the number of unnecessary biopsies.
+The bladeless biopsy has been an enormous relief for patients like Lisette, reducing the number of unnecessary biopsies.
 I have also found it very helpful- possibly even life-saving for patients whose pigmented lesions are only slightly atypical and in cosmetically sensitive locations.

 “Alison,” a 52 y/o woman with no prior history of melanoma, came to me the day before she was leaving for a 3 week trip to Europe.
 She pointed to a light-tan/brown spot on her cheek bone that was the size of a quarter. “ I think it’s getting a little bigger and I wanted to check it out before I go away.”